janek-gross/dynamic_programming/README.md

 - [x] matplotlib

 # Optimal Policies
 The optimal policies for different cost functions g_1 and g_2 are shown.
+The optimal policies are the same while the state-value functions are different.
 The maze can be specified in maze.txt.
 S marks the starting location.
 G marks the goal and T are traps.
 Arrows indicate the optimal action for each cell.